ie3-institute/simona/docs/readthedocs/about.md

 ![SIMONA Message Protocol Overview](images/usersguide/agent_messages.png)

+## Use Cases
+SIMONA can be applied to a range of research and development tasks related to electrical distribution systems.
+Typical application areas include:

+- **Distribution Grid Planning:**
+  Generation of grid utilisation time series for future scenarios.
+These results can be used to analyse hosting capacity, evaluate grid reinforcement measures, and assess the impact of new technologies.

+- **Grid Operation and Congestion Analysis:**
+  Investigation of operational challenges in distribution grids with high shares of distributed energy resources.
+Possible mitigation measures such as coordinated control strategies or transformer tap changes are   described in the {doc}`Functionality ` section.

+- **Energy Management and Flexibility Utilisation:**
+  Evaluation of energy management strategies and the coordinated utilisation of flexibility from distributed energy resources such as batteries, controllable loads, and distributed generation.

+- **Integration of Renewable Energy Sources:**
+  Analysis of the impact of increasing renewable generation on voltage levels, line loading, and transformer utilisation in distribution grids.

+- **Electric Vehicle and Sector Coupling Analysis:**
+  Coupling with models from other domains, such as mobility simulations, enables the analysis of electric vehicle charging demand and its impact on grid operation.

+- **Synthetic Data Generation for Data‑Driven Methods:**
+  Generation of physically consistent synthetic grid operation data that can be used to develop and validate data‑driven approaches, for example machine‑learning‑based state estimation.

 ## Further Information and Contact Details

 Please, visit the SIMONA [website](https://simona.ie3.e-technik.tu-dortmund.de) for further Information.
 There you will